vhladiienko/awesome-game-production/readme.md

 ### Podcasts

-- [The Art of LiveOps](https://pca.st/ywLc6I) - This show seems to have ended, but some (if not all) episodes are still relevant.
-If youre managing a live mobile game, give it a listen.
+- [The Art of LiveOps](https://pca.st/ywLc6I) - This show seems to have ended, but some (if not all) episodes are still relevant in 2023.
+If you're managing a live mobile game, give it a listen.

 ### Other sources